saimonhowlader/saimonhowlader.github.io/_posts/2016-06-29-Jekyll-GitHub-and-Prose-pt1.md

 ---
-title: Jekyll, GitHub, and Prose pt1
+title: 'Jekyll, GitHub, and Prose pt1'
-date: 2016-06-29 00:00:00 Z
+date: {}
 layout: post
+excerpt: >-
-excerpt: I wanted to set up a small website with my contact information and a blog where I could document my work.
+  I wanted to set up a small website with my contact information and a blog where I could document my work.
 I also needed to brush up on frontend languages (html, css, javascript).
+published: true
 ---

 ### Background: